Introduction to PostgreSQL NATURAL JOIN

 - Every column in the second (right) table which is not common with the left (first) table columns.

-In PostgreSQL, the NATURAL JOIN is an INNER JOIN where we combine all columns which have the same name in both tables.
+In PostgreSQL, the NATURAL JOIN is an INNER JOIN where we combine all columns with the same name in both tables.

-Let’s create two tables named’ transaction’ and ‘invoices’ in order to understand the PostgreSQL NATURAL JOIN examples.
+Let’s create two tables named’ transaction’ and ‘invoices’ to understand the PostgreSQL NATURAL JOIN examples.

 The following CREATE TABLE statements will create the transaction and invoices table.